stevejay/dynamodb-doc-client-wrapper/README.md

 });
 ```

-If you need to configure the wrapper, you can instead create a file similar to this one:
+Sometimes you need to configure the wrapper.
+One reason would be if you are using Dynamodb with the [serverless](https://serverless.com/) framework and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
+You can achieve this like so:

 ```js
 const clientWrapper = require("dynamodb-doc-client-wrapper");